On a smoothness characterization for good moduli spaces

 \begin{proposition} If $V$ is a stable polar representation (not necessarily irreducible), then it is pure. \end{proposition} \begin{proof} Let $\cC$ be a Cartan subspace, and following \cite[p.~506]{DaKa:85}, let $\cC^{reg}$ be the set of regular points.
 By definition, $v \in \cC^{reg}$ if and only if $Gv$ is closed and of maximal dimension among closed orbits.
 If $V$ is a stable representation then this condition is equivalent to the stability of $v$.
 Since the Cartan subspace contains a point of each closed $G$ orbit, it follows that $G\cC^{reg} = V^{s}$.

 By \cite[Lemma 2.11]{DaKa:85}, $\cC_{sing} = \cC \setminus \cC^{reg}$ is a finite union of hyperplanes, and $V^{\sss} = G \cC_{sing}$ by definition.
 If $W$ is as above, then the image of $\cC_{sing}$ under the quotient map $p \colon \cC \to \cC /W$ is a divisor.
 The composition $\cC \hookrightarrow V \stackrel{\pi} \to V/G$ is finite by \cite[Proposition 2.2]{DaKa:85}.
 Under the identification $V/G = \cC /W$ this finite map is just the quotient map $\cC \to \cC / W$.
-Thus every irreducible component of $V^{\sss} = \pi^{-1}(p(\cC_{sing}))$ is a divisor, because $V \to V/G$ is flat, as $V$ is cofree by \cite[Theorem 2.10]{DaKa:85}. \end{proof} \begin{remark} As noted by Victor Kac, there are polar representations with non-trivial rings of invariants where our proposition does not apply.
+Thus every irreducible component of $V^{\sss} = \pi^{-1}(p(\cC_{sing}))$ is a divisor, because $V \to V/G$ is flat, as $V$ is cofree by \cite[Theorem 2.10]{DaKa:85}.
+By By Lemma \ref{l:allpure}, we see $V$ is pure. \end{proof} \begin{remark} As noted by Victor Kac, there are polar representations with non-trivial rings of invariants where our proposition does not apply.
 However, an analogous statement holds with $V^s$ replaced by the $G$-saturation of the locus of closed orbits, which are of maximal dimension among closed orbits. \end{remark}